Can HMRC Chase a Dissolved Company?

 We take a look at the potential outcomes of dissolving a company with tax debts and explain the action HMRC could choose to take against you.

-However, dissolving an insolvent limited company is a risky approach to take, as it does not adequately deal with the company’s outstanding debts.
 Even if the company is successfully dissolved, creditors, including HMRC, will still be able to pursue the company through the courts to recover the money they are owed and that could have negative consequences for you as a company director.

 As part of the company dissolution process, a copy of the strike off application must be sent to all interested parties, including any outstanding creditors such as HMRC.
 The registrar will also publish a notice in the Gazette of the proposed dissolution, which will give all parties three months to object.
-Only if nobody objects will the company be dissolved.

-Can HMRC Pursue a Dissolved Company?
+Can HMRC Reopen a Closed Company?

+How long can HMRC chase a debt?
 If the company filed its accounts and paid its taxes in good time while it was trading, HMRC can take action against the company up to six years after the date of dissolution.
 However, if serious fraud or negligence is alleged, HMRC can still take action up to 20 years later.

 What Action can HMRC Take Against a Dissolved Company?